Grapes

 • Tuscany, Italy: In Tuscany, Merlot plays a starring role in the celebrated Super Tuscan wines.
 The region's diverse microclimates and combination of clay, limestone, and sandstone soils offer Merlot a unique expression.
 Wines from this region often exhibit a harmonious blend of fruit richness and earthy undertones, complemented by vibrant acidity, a hallmark of Italian wines.

-• California, USA: The sun-drenched valleys of California, particularly Napa and Sonoma, have embraced Merlot and given it a New World twist.
+• California, United States: The sun-drenched valleys of California, particularly Napa and Sonoma, have embraced Merlot and given it a New World twist.
 The region's warmer climate, coupled with a mix of volcanic and loamy soils, produces Merlots that are fruit-forward, with pronounced notes of blackberry, mocha, and sometimes mint.
 The wines are lush, with softer tannins, making them approachable at a younger age.

 • Chile: The cool valleys of Chile, such as the Maipo and Colchagua Valleys, have been recognized for their Merlot wines.
 The region's combination of maritime influence, ample sunlight, and varied soil types — from alluvial to granite — gives rise to Merlots with fresh red fruit flavours, hints of green pepper, and a balanced tannic structure.